 Asked what it was like when his star Meghan Markle first began dating Prince Harry, Suits creator Aaron Korsh did not plead the fifth.
-"I was as excited in some ways as everybody else," he revealed in a recent interview with The Hollywood Reporter.
+"I was as excited in some ways as everybody else," he revealed in an interview with The Hollywood Reporter.
 "I mean, your initial reaction is, like, 'We're dating a prince!'"

 But there were some moments that he admitted were just "a little irritating."

 "My wife's family, when they have a topic to discuss that might be sensitive, they use the word 'poppycock,'" Korsh explained of partner Kate Korsh.
 "So, in the episode, Mike and Rachel were going to have a thing, and as a nod to my in-laws, we were going to have her say, 'My family would say poppycock.'
 And the royal family did not want her saying the word."

 He ventured "they didn't want people cutting things together of her saying 'cock,'" Korsh continued.
 "So, we had to change it to 'bulls--t' instead of 'poppycock,' and I did not like it because I'd told my in-laws that [poppycock] was going to be in the show."

 As for what else Harry's family wouldn't let them carry on about, "There was maybe one or two more things," he said, "but I can't remember."